litespeedtech/lscache_wp/litespeed-cache/readme.txt

 6. Cache Hit Example

 == Changelog ==

+= 1.0.15 - April 18 2017 =
+* [NEW] Add wp-cli command for setting and getting options
+* [NEW] Add an import/export options cli command
+* [UPDATE] Purge adjacent posts when publish a new post.
+* [UPDATE] Change environment report file to .php and increase security.
+* [UPDATE] Add new purgeby option to wp-cli
+* [UPDATE] Add third party integration for theme-my-login
+* [UPDATE] Remove nag for multiple sites
+* [REFACTOR] Properly check for zero in ttl settings
+* [BUGFIX] Fixed the 404 issue that can be caused by some certain plugins when save the settings.
+* [BUGFIX] Fixed mu-plugin compatibility.
+* [BUGFIX] Fixed problem with creating zip backup.
+* [BUGFIX] Fixed conflict with jetpack.

 = 1.0.14.1 - January 31 2017 =
 * [UPDATE] Removed Freemius integration due to feedback.